flowr-analysis/flowr/wiki/Analyzer.md

 embedded in the interface <a href="https://github.com/flowr-analysis/flowr/tree/main/src/config.ts#L107"><code><span title="The configuration file format for flowR.">FlowrConfig</span></code></a>.
 With the builder you can either provide a complete configuration or amend the default configuration using:

-* <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/flowr-analyzer-builder.ts#L79"><code><span title="Overwrite the configuration used by the resulting analyzer.
+* <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/flowr-analyzer-builder.ts#L78"><code><span title="Overwrite the configuration used by the resulting analyzer.
 This also unloads all default plugins and reloads them as set in the new config if the withDefaultPlugins flag was set in the constructor">FlowrAnalyzerBuilder::<b>setConfig</b></span></code></a> to set a complete configuration
-* <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/flowr-analyzer-builder.ts#L93"><code><span title="Set a specific value in the configuration used by the resulting analyzer.">FlowrAnalyzerBuilder::<b>configure</b></span></code></a> to set the value of a specific key in the config
+* <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/flowr-analyzer-builder.ts#L101"><code><span title="Set a specific value in the configuration used by the resulting analyzer.
+Besides the configuration's own paths this takes an EngineConfigPath , so an engine option that lives in an array entry is reachable the same way as everything else:">FlowrAnalyzerBuilder::<b>configure</b></span></code></a> to set the value of a specific key in the config
-* <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/flowr-analyzer-builder.ts#L68"><code><span title="Apply an amendment to the configuration the builder currently holds.
+* <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/flowr-analyzer-builder.ts#L67"><code><span title="Apply an amendment to the configuration the builder currently holds.
 This is mostly intended for more complex logic to transform the config.
 Please consider using FlowrAnalyzerBuilder.configure to set/amend individual values Per default, the value returned by FlowrConfig.default is used.">FlowrAnalyzerBuilder::<b>amendConfig</b></span></code></a> to amend the default configuration

-By default, the builder uses flowR's standard configuration obtained with <a href="https://github.com/flowr-analysis/flowr/tree/main/src/config.ts#L484"><code><span title="The default configuration for flowR, used when no config file is found or when a config file is missing some options.
+By default, the builder uses flowR's standard configuration obtained with <a href="https://github.com/flowr-analysis/flowr/tree/main/src/config.ts#L529"><code><span title="The default configuration for flowR, used when no config file is found or when a config file is missing some options.
 You can use this as a base for your own config and only specify the options you want to change.">FlowrConfig::<b>default</b></span></code></a>.

 > [!NOTE]